PIG & INK

 sexy little devils

-armpits wide open to the breeze
+thighs wide open to the teasing southern breeze

 Come, laze with us